leandromineti/ml-knowledge-graph/README.md

 [True](https://www.youtube.com/watch?v=GmpxxC5tBck), concrete in this sense is just a joke.
-I did not know how to anchor the CS node in its mathematical underpinnings, so I used the took the term from Knuth to make the bridge.
+I did not know how to anchor the CS node in its mathematical underpinnings, so I took the term from Knuth to make the bridge.

 - Why make a distinction between Machine Learning and Artificial Intelligence?

-I followed the approach explored by Russel and Norvig[1].
+I followed the approach explored by Russel and Norvig [1].
 In that sense, Artificial Intelligence is a broader field that encompasses Machine Learning.

 ### References